China's Xi pledges support for Cuba on 'fundamental interests' - ExBulletin

 China’s Xi pledges support for Cuba on ‘fundamental interests’

-No specific issues or other countries were mentioned in the Chinese government’s press release.
+No specific issues or any other countries were mentioned in the Chinese government’s press release.

-Diaz-Canels’ visit is another sign of how China is trying to revive its in-person diplomacy after a virtual halt to such exchanges during the pandemic.
+Diaz-Canel’s visit is yet another sign of how China is trying to revive its in-person diplomacy after a virtual halt to such exchanges during the pandemic.

-Xi, who is also the leader of the ruling Communist Party and has eliminated term limits to allow him to stay in power indefinitely, met with German Chancellor Olaf Scholz earlier this month in Beijing, then attended the Group of 20 Major Economies meeting in Indonesia and the Asia-Pacific Economic Cooperation forum in Thailand.
+Xi, who is also the leader of the ruling Communist Party and has eliminated term limits to allow him to stay in power indefinitely, met German Chancellor Olaf Scholz earlier this month in Beijing and then attended the Group meeting. of the top 20 economies in Indonesia and the Asia-Pacific Economic Cooperation forum in Thailand.

 Mongolian President Ukhnaagiin Khurelsukh and European Council President Charles Michel are due to visit Beijing next week.